Henry Betterton, 1st Baron Rushcliffe: Political career

+Nurses Salaries Committee

+Rushcliffe, as he was now known, chaired the Nurses Salaries Committee which was established in October 1941.
+It was the first official body to fix salary scales and conditions for nursing in England.

+The Committee consisted of two panels, each of twenty members, one panel representing employers, the other employees.
+The committee published two reports in 1943.

 Family

 Lord Rushcliffe was twice married.
 He married firstly Violet, daughter of J. G. Gilliat, in 1912.
 They had two daughters.
 After her death in October 1947 he married secondly Inez Alfreda, daughter of Alfred Lubbock and widow of Sir Harold Edward Snagge, in 1948.
 Rushcliffe died in November 1949, aged 77, when the baronetcy and barony became extinct.
 His second wife died in May 1955.